JGuan-lab/CtsDGM/README.md

       library('CtsDGM')
 Prepare data:
-The input datasets used in CtsDGM are available at: https://doi.org/10.5281/zenodo.4288928
+The datasets analyzed in the paper are available at: https://doi.org/10.5281/zenodo.4288928

       load("exp_count.rda")  #a matrix or data frame of read counts with row and column names, rows denoting genes and column denoting cells. load("celltype_annotation.rda")  #a list of cell type annotation of cells.